teach-afp/www/input/lecture1.md

 * It is a distinctive feature in Haskell.
 * What does it provide?
   - *Systematic* manner of achieving *overloading*
-  - It even enables to do some type-level programming
+  - Enables some type-level programming
 * Examples

   ```haskellln